 Barr called for public comments and none were given.

 Barr asked Millar for comment.
-Millar stated ZBA responsibility and cautioned not to do the job of the Planning Commission and to stick to the interpretive task at hand.
-He stated it a rock wall is NOT a structure, there is no prohibition.
+Millar stated ZBA responsibility and cautioned not to DO the job of the Planning Commission and to stick to the interpretive task at hand.
+He stated IF a rock wall is NOT a structure, there is no prohibition.
 If it is a structure and not exempted, it is not allowed.

 Barr called for final comments before ZBA deliberation.
-Howard spoke regarding structures and read the Zoning Ordinance regarding walkways and fences being structures by definition, due to their attachment to the ground, and argued rock walls are structures as EGLE and Soil Erosion defines them as such, weather or not they are exempt is not for today.
+Howard spoke regarding structures and read the Zoning Ordinance regarding walkways and fences being structures by definition, due to their attachment to the ground, and argued rock walls are structures as EGLE and Soil Erosion defines them as such, WHETHER or not they are exempt is not for today.
 Graber stated she felt rock walls are not secured with cement or glue, they are just boulders placed to protect.
 They are stacked stones and not a structure.
 To determine, she looks for footers, rebar, cement or any other man-made connective materials.
 Spencer commented that term “sea wall” is used in permits with Antrim Soil Conservation.
 Jakubiak clarified that the definitions for “structure” Spencer and Howard were those of other sources and not that of the TLT Zoning Ordinance and not part of this meeting’s request for interpretation.
 More discussion followed from Spencer, Graber, Howard and Barr regarding past ZBA proceedings, terms like rip rap, sea wall, attachment and mobility.
 Spencer stated the conversation was not intended to be anti-sea wall, rather Pro township regulation residents to seek variance.
 Barr called for further comment and read letters received.
 Letter from B. Laidlaw (township resident).
 Laidlaw wrote in support of considering sea walls as structures and their subsequent subjectivity to lake setbacks and be allowed by variance only.
 Jakubiak read letter from Alan Martel.
 Martel’s wrote in support of a sea wall construction without the need of a township zoning permit/variance.
 He states rock walls should NOT be considered structures and should not be subject to setback guidelines as long as they are not cemented or footed into the ground.

 Barr called for further comment and there was none.
 Barr made a motion to close the public portion of the meeting, seconded by Jakubiak, Barr called for final comment and vote 5/0 motion carried.
 8:18pm